UP

 Mauritshuis, The Hague

 However, the young painter made rapid progress.
 The second history painting, the Christ in the House of Martha and Mary, is artfully composed and fluently painted.
-The foreshortening of the seated figure's head and clutched hand demonstrate a technical confidence unseen in the earlier Diana and rivals in its exceptional economy of tone, the works by the Utrecht painter Hendrick ter Brugghen, whose religious pictures may have inspired this work by Vermeer.
+The foreshortening of the seated figure's head and clutched hand demonstrate a technical confidence not seen in the earlier Diana, rivaling—in its exceptional economy of tone—the works of Utrecht painter Hendrick ter Brugghen, whose religious pieces may have inspired this Vermeer work.
 The colors are lush, the atmosphere resonates with light and shadow and brushwork is reassured, although somewhat complacent in the definition of Christ's robe.
 However, the artist owed as much to window shopping as to his own compositional prowess.
 The figure of the Christ and the kneeling Mary can be traced to a painting of the same subject by Erasmus Quellinus II while the poses and positions of all three figures share much in common with an engraving by Georg van de Velde after Otto van Veen.
 Borrowing of this sort—termed aemulatio—was not looked down upon per se but, on the contrary, considered a fundamental part of the learning process.
 What was important was to make the borrowing one's own.

-Other than the Diana and her Companions and Christ in the House of Martha and Mary period source inform that Vermeer painted at least two more history paintings: "En graft besoeck - ende van der Meer 200 guilden," a Visitors to a Tomb, probably a representation of the Three Marys at the Sepulcher, a story from the New Testament, and a mythological Jupiter Venus and Mercury, perhaps a misunderstanding of Jupiter, Mercury and Psyche (or Virtue), the more common motif of the two.
+Other than the Diana and her Companions and Christ in the House of Martha and Mary, period source inform us that Vermeer painted at least two more history paintings: "En graft besoeck - ende van der Meer 200 guilden," a Visitors to a Tomb, probably a representation of the Three Marys at the Sepulcher, a story from the New Testament, and a mythological Jupiter Venus and Mercury, perhaps a misunderstanding of Jupiter, Mercury, and Psyche (or Virtue), the more common motif of the two.
 On June 27, 1657, the former work was in the collection of Johannes Renialme, a young "gentleman dealer" who came from a distinguished family with members in Antwerp and Venice.
-Although the young painter must have been justifiably pleased to have his work in a solid art collection, it was valued at 20 guilders while a "perspectieff," a painting whose most salient feature is its perspective, by the modest Hendrick van Vliet was valued at 190 guilders.
+AWhile the young painter must have been justifiably pleased to have his work in a reputable art collection, it was valued at 20 guilders, in contrast to a "perspectieff" by Hendrick van Vliet—whose most salient feature is its perspective—valued at 190 guilders..
 Although Vermeer would soon veer to an entirely new genre for which he is known, the late Allegory of Faith shows that he had not completely abandoned religious subject matter.

 Johannes Vermeer